semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 - Minimum Venn chart size is **180px \* 180px**.
 - Maximum Venn chart size is **300px \* 300px**.

-> It is not recommended to make Venn charts smaller or larger than these values, because in the first case, the intersection area may be very small and, consequently, invisible.
+> It isn’t recommended to make Venn charts smaller or larger than these values, because in the first case, the intersection area may be very small and, consequently, invisible.
 In the second case, you should not "enlarge" the report with an unnecessarily large chart.

 |                                                     | Appearance example                         |
 | --------------------------------------------------- | ------------------------------------------ |